 Water Vapor fireplaces create an unbelievably realistic illusion of fire from mist and halogen lighting, which is completely safe to the touch.
 This kind of fireplace is outstanding for homes with children or pets when fire is a safety hazard.

-They are a great conversation piece, and work really well when you’re looking to accent a room with the ambiance and feel of a fire, but you don’t necessarily want the heat output.
-Water Vapor units are very easy to install and maintain, and extremely cheap to refuel and run long-term (it’s just water and electricity!).
+They are a great conversation piece and work really well when you’re looking to accent a room with the ambiance and feel of a fire, but you don’t necessarily want the heat output.
+Water Vapor units are very easy to install and maintain, and extremely cheap to refuel and run long-term (it’s just water and electricity)!
+Feel free to call our customer service if you have questions.

 Drawbacks of Water Vapor Fireplaces: